anantagarwal/anantagarwal/README.md

 - 👋 Hi, I’m @anantagarwal
 - 👀 I’m interested in building cloud native applications using k8s
-- 🌱 I’m currently learning k8s and golang
+- 🌱 Currently working on k8s, Java, Golang, React/Vue
+- Passionate about clean code, simple design that works
-- 💞️ I’m looking to collaborate on anything related to web and backend using Java and golang
+- 💞️ Looking to collaborate on anything related to web and backend using Java and golang

 <!---
 anantagarwal/anantagarwal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.